Management of obesity

 Diet programs can produce short-term weight loss and, to a lesser extent, over the long-term.
 Greater weight loss results, including amongst underserved populations, are achieved when proper nutrition is regularly combined with physical exercise and counseling.
 Dietary and lifestyle changes are effective in limiting excessive weight gain in pregnancy and improve outcomes for both the mother and the child.

+Various medications are approved for treating obesity with varying rates of weight loss between 3-21%, but weight regain is very common after discontinuation.
+Medications are recommended to be used only in combination with lifestyle changes.
+After stopping treatment with GLP-1 agonists such as semaglutide, liraglutide and tirzepatide, people regain on average more than half (50–70%) of the lost weight within 1 year.

 Dieting

 Diets to promote weight loss can be divided into four categories: low-fat, low-carbohydrate, low-calorie, and very low calorie.
 Many dietary patterns are effective.
 A meta-analysis of six randomized controlled trials found no difference between three of the main diet types (low calorie, low carbohydrate and low fat), with a 2–4 kg weight loss in all studies.
 At two years these three methods resulted in similar weight loss irrespective of the macronutrients emphasized.
 High protein diets do not appear to make any difference.
 A diet high in added sugars such as those in soft drinks increases weight.
 There is evidence that dieting alone can be effective for weight loss and improving health for obese individuals.
 However, a large study of adults found that obesity was associated with differences in brain structure, largely due to shared genetic factors, suggesting that interventions for obesity should not focus solely on energy content, but also take into account the neurobehavioral profile that obesity is genetically associated with.

 Dieting for calorie restriction is advised for overweight individuals by the Dietary Guidelines for Americans and United Kingdom's NICE.